rodber/blog/_posts/2016/2016-09-07-quickty-dev-update-4.md

 ### Betas coming!

-First public beta should be released in December 2016 and from there several betas will keep shipping.
-The idea is to follow a stepped development to avoid a tsunami of issues on launch so the very first beta will be all about core functionality then the other betas will add the missing stuff.
+Public beta should be released in December 2016.
+The idea is to follow a stepped development to avoid a tsunami of issues on launch.
+The very first beta will be all about core functionality then the other betas will add the missing stuff.

 The idea is to ship 4 betas before the stable release but will see if that is possible or needed.